Sergey-bit/MeshRendering/README.md

 # MeshRendering

-app needs in a model of obj file. path must don't have spaces
+app needs in a model of obj file. no spaces in the path to the obj.

 W - increase model size;
 S - decrease model size